oVirt/ovirt-site/source/feature/networkmaintab.html.md

 **Queries for the sub tabs**

-1. Clusters
+1. Clusters - returns all the clusters the networks is attached to.
-2. Hosts
+2. Hosts- returns all the hosts the network is attached to one of their nics.
-3. Virtual Machines
+3. Virtual Machines- returns all the vms that have at least one vnic on the network.
-4. Templates
+4. Templates- returns all the templates that have at least one vnic on the network.

 ### Documentation / External references